 IFRS 9 defines credit-impaired financial assets in Appendix A. This definition is not only relevant for financial assets, but also for financial guarantees and loan commitments.
-The definition in IFRS 9 comesdoes not differ significantly from the definition under IAS 39 (not amended).
+The definition in IFRS 9 comes from IAS 39 (not amended).

 Under IFRS 9, a transfer to Stage 2 and thus lifetime credit losses is generally expected to be recognised before the financial instrument becomes past due or other borrower-specific default events are observed.
-Banks' credit risk analyses should take into account that the determinants of credit losses very often begin to deteriorate a considerable time (months or, in some cases, years) before any objective evidence of delinquency appears (BCBS Guidance on CRAECL (2015), paragraph A19)-, and EBA draft Guidelines on ECL, paragraph 102).

-For the purpose of assessing the significance of an increase in credit risk, banks should thus have a clear policy including well-developed criteria to distinguish increases in credit risk for different types of lending exposures (such criteria should be disclosed).
-The credit risk assessment should focus exclusively on the default risk, without considering the effects of credit risk mitigants such as collateral or guarantees (BCBS Guidance on CRAECL (2015), paragraph A22, and EBA draft Guidelines on ECL, paragraph 105).
+Banks' credit risk analyses should take into account that the determinants of credit losses very often begin to deteriorate a considerable time (months or, in some cases, years) before any objective evidence of delinquency appears (BCBS Guidance on CRAECL (2015), paragraph A19).
+Banks should thus have a clear policy including well-developed criteria to distinguish increases in credit risk for different types of lending exposures (such criteria should be disclosed).
+The credit risk assessment should focus exclusively on the default risk, without considering the effects of credit risk mitigants such as collateral or guarantees (BCBS Guidance on CRAECL (2015), paragraph A22).

-Under IFRS 9, defaultcredit impairment leads to a transfer from Stage 2 to Stage 3.
-However, both Stages 2 and 3 require provisions for lifetime losses, and lifetime losses grow continuously as creditworthiness decreases.-, depending on the level of collateralisation.
-It is expected that as of the date IFRS9 comes into force at least all Stage 3 exposures will fall into the scope of this NPL guidance.
+Under IFRS 9, default leads to a transfer from Stage 2 to Stage 3.
+However, both Stages 2 and 3 require provisions for lifetime losses, and lifetime losses grow continuously as creditworthiness decreases.33